By Aaron Tan (19A01B) and Kwee Qiao Ying (19S03K)

 Both camps re-energised, emotions flare in the fourth quarter of the game.
 The fiery crowd cheers louder and harder as Team Raffles fights back, stronger than ever before, with frequent attempts at scoring.
 Team Victoria, an equalizer so close yet so far, closes in for one more attempt… and disaster!
 Opposing players collide, collapsing and tripping a player from Team Raffles over.
 A hush falls upon the crowd.
 The tangled clash has injured the Victorian, who is helped up and is escorted away to cheers.

-Raffles was awarded a penalty corner.
-Spectators awaited the shot with bated breath.
+Raffles is awarded a penalty corner.
+Spectators await the shot with bated breath.
 If we manage to score, our lead would be secure.
 Ethan Tan (19A01C) readies himself, staring straight, steely-eyed.
 He makes the shot…

 And goal!
 To a resounding roar, Team Raffles surges forward 3-1.
 Maintaining our lead for the remaining 10 minutes of the game, Team Raffles emerges victorious.

 During the prize-giving ceremony, the Team stands at attention as spectators join in to sing the institution anthem and perform the Unite cheer.
 Gold medals in hand, they return to the field to mingle with family and friends, basking in the afterglow of a well-earned win.

 The captain of this ragtag crew, Caleb Ang (18S06F), is a friendly, affable individual with a warm smile and leadership style as personable as he looks.
 To him, nothing is more important in a team than unity.
 “We are very bonded,” he said when asked to describe his team.
 “We’ve really grown individually and as a team, we’ve become more inclusive, which is very important in a team sport.”